Netflix/msl/src/examples/java/mslcli/readme.txt

 From another
 % ./start_server.sh

+The client program will enter the outer prompt loop, asking for key exchange type.
+Entering "q" in the outer loop exits the client.

-The client will enter the infinite prompt loop, asking for text message to be sent to the server.
+Once key exchange type is selected, the client enters the inner prompt loop, asking for text message to send.
+Entering "q" in the inner loop goes back into the outer loop, to choose another key exchange configuration.

-The response will be printed to stdout, and it's supposed to be the same.
+The response will be printed to stdout, and it's supposed to be the same as the request.

-Both client and server must be terminated by Ctrl-C.
+The server is terminated by pressing Ctrl-C.

-Note: mslcli.cli package contains the code that is not being used so far and can be ignored.
-It is meant to be used for command-line options parsing, for a future support of flexible client/server configurations.
+Comments / suggestions are welcome to decide in which direction this project needs to go and what additional features would be the most beneficial.